-More than 70 percent of all ASU students receive some form of financial assistance every year.
-Follow these steps to apply for financial aid and to stay on track to receive funds.
+More than 80 percent of all ASU students receive some form of financial assistance every year.

 Students can apply for financial aid before they apply for admission to the university; however, students must be admitted to a degree-seeking program of study in order to be offered financial aid.
 See graduate admission information.